WHAT DOES THE PROJECT DO?

 WHAT WILL I BE DOING?

 Your time at the park and the work you do will vary depending on the needs of the animals.
 No need to worry though as the elephants will definitely keep you busy!
 As a volunteer you will get involved in all aspects of running the park, including research, marketing, events, maintenance, guiding, education and more.

+Your main responsability is to observe and record the elephants out in the field.
 You will devote much of your time to assisting the research team in their studies.
 You will collect data and monitor behaviour on some of the following: social interactions between elephants, night time observations, interactions between the elephants and visitors, plant surveys and feeding behaviour.
 Your contribution will assist in improving the welfare and management of captive elephants in South Africa.

 During the day you will tend to work the same hours as the elephants – up early and finishing around 5:30pm.
 The days will be long and sometimes tough, but the rewards for your dedication will certainly be worth it.
 You will start to feel something very special when the elephants begin to recognise and trust you.